 You’ve volunteered (or someone volunteered you) to host Easter brunch.
 Now it’s time to pull together a spread that impresses and tastes delicious — without you breaking a sweat preparing it.
 We’ve assembled some of our ideas, so you can spend your Easter brunch mingling with your friends and family, and, you know … eating.

 - Short-circuit your plan for deviled eggs.
 Plan for a platter of deviled eggs or create a deviled egg bar with toppings, from bacon to smoked salmon and beyond.
 Oh — and skip boiling the eggs.
-Buy already hardboiled eggs, and you’ve just saved yourself some time.
+Buy already hardboiled eggs (they’re in the Dairy department and they’re beyond cage-free too), and you’ve just saved yourself some time.

 - Purchase premade breads and pastries.
 It’s all about presentation (and taste).
 Thankfully, you can get big points without spending much energy or time by setting up a heaping platter of pastries and breads.
-All you have to do is pick up muffins, ready-to-bake 365 Everyday Value Croissant Rolls and 365 Everyday Value Cinnamon Rolls and then set them out with toasted slices of rich, soft, tender brioche bread, 365 Everyday Value Organic Butter and a seasonal berry jam.
+All you have to do is pick up muffins, ready-to-bake 365 by Whole Foods Market Crescent Rolls and 365 by Whole Foods Market Cinnamon Rolls and then set them out with toasted slices of rich, buttery Whole Foods Market Braided Brioche, 365 by Whole Foods Market Organic Butter and a seasonal berry jam.

 - Have someone else take care of the entrées.
 The key to mastering stress-free entertaining is to do the old make-some-buy-some trick.
 In this case, we’re the “someone else.”
-We’ll take care of rich, flavorful quiches like Broccoli Cheddar Quiche and Quiche Lorraine.
+We’ll take care of the Easter ham, the Broccoli Cheddar Quiche and Quiche Lorraine.
 All you need to do is pick them up, reheat and serve (and eat).

 - Get the only dessert you need.
 It’s easy: Serve a cake that always impresses — Berry Chantilly.
 Enough said.